aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-xps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to XPS via .NET" h2=".NET API to Render OFT to XPS on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to XPS conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to XPS.
+As a .NET developer, you may need to add OFT to XPS conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Email for .NET is the perfect solution for converting OFT files to HTML.
+This API is designed to make the process of converting OFT to HTML easy and efficient.
+After converting the OFT file to HTML, you can use Aspose.Words for .NET to render the HTML to XPS.
+This API is designed to provide you with the ability to render HTML to XPS with ease.
+With Aspose.Words for .NET, you can easily convert HTML to XPS without any hassle.

+Aspose.Total for .NET is a comprehensive suite of APIs that provides you with the ability to manipulate a wide range of file formats.
+It includes APIs for manipulating documents, images, emails, and more.
+Aspose.Email for .NET is a powerful API that enables you to convert OFT files to HTML quickly and easily.
+This API is designed to make the process of converting OFT to HTML simple and straightforward.
+After converting the OFT file to HTML, you can use Aspose.Words for .NET to render the HTML to XPS.
+This API is designed to provide you with the ability to render HTML to XPS with ease.

+With Aspose.Total for .NET, you can easily add OFT to XPS conversion features to your applications.
+Aspose.Email for .NET makes it easy to convert OFT files to HTML, and Aspose.Words for .NET makes it easy to render HTML to XPS.
+With these powerful APIs, you can quickly and easily add OFT to XPS conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}